 Country #95.
 I visited Namibia three years ago.
 You know, in the days where travel was a thing?
 Although Ethiopia is my favourite country in Africa overall, Namibia only just missed out on the top spot.
-The country is simply breathtaking.
+Namibia, empty though it mainly is, is simply breathtaking.
 It offers raw, barren, and natural beauty which remains unsurpassed anywhere else on the continent.
 From the mountain-sized dunes of otherworldly Sossusvlei, to the jaw-dropping Fish River Canyon, and on to the surreal landscapes of the skeleton coast, Namibia is a haven for those in love with natural scenery on a truly epic scale.
 Oh, and it’s one of only 12 countries where you can see the ‘Big Five’ game animals to boot.

 Africa For Beginners?